lymestack/SimpleAuth4Net/README.md

 # SimpleAuth for .NET

-**Note:** This project is currently in alpha, and the documentation is in draft form.
+**Note:** This project is currently in alpha stages, and the documentation is in draft form.

 SimpleAuth for .NET is a free and open-source solution designed to simplify user and role-based authentication and authorization in .NET WebAPI and client applications.